Skip to main content

 How SSH Tunneling Works

-1. TablePro creates an SSH connection to your jump server
+1. TablePro opens an SSH connection to your jump server

 2. A local port (e.g., 60000) forwards through the tunnel

-3. Traffic is encrypted between your Mac and the SSH server
+3. All traffic between your Mac and the SSH server is encrypted

 4. The SSH server connects to the database on your behalf